Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 - Cincinnati is 3-1 against the spread and 4-0 overall this season when the team puts up more than 27.4 points.

-- In games that Cincinnati picks up more than 365.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Cincinnati picks up over 365.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bearcats have seven giveaways this season, while the Knights have eight takeaways .